bencawkwell/tic-tac-toe/README.md

 This project is composed of three main parts:

-* Backend API (/backend): A simple Node.js server that exposes a basic API fro playing tic-tac-toe against an AI while enforcing the game rules.
+* Backend API (backend): A simple Node.js server that exposes a basic API fro playing tic-tac-toe against an AI while enforcing the game rules.
 * Frontend application (client): An application using React that consumes the backend API and presents a tic-tac-toe board that can be interacted with.
 * End-to-End tests (e2e-tests): A very small test suite using Nightwatch.js to test the combination of the Backend and Frontend as one application with a real browser.